christianspecht/blog/src/content/posts/2013-06-17-tinkerforge-weather-station-part-1-intro-and-construction/index.md

 ---
-layout: post
 title: Tinkerforge Weather Station, part 1 - Intro and construction
-date: 2013/06/17 23:03:00
+date: 2013-06-17T23:03:00
 tags: [hardware]
 series: "Tinkerforge Weather Station"
 ---

 This is my first "real" try to write software for an electronic device.
-Actually, I already [controlled an USB Missile Launcher](/missilesharp/).
+Actually, I already [controlled an USB Missile Launcher]({{< ref "/missilesharp.html" >}}).
 But I didn't really interact much with the hardware then, I just bought a shrink-wrapped device and figured out how to send the right commands to the USB port.
 So I don't know if this really counts as "electronics".

 I was already longer interested to do something "real" with electronics/hardware, but I wasn't sure how to get started.
 For example, I looked at the [Arduino](http://www.arduino.cc/) first *(I even pre-ordered the ["Arduino in Action" book](http://www.manning.com/mevans/) from Manning)*.
 The whole platform looks interesting, but as I have absolutely **no** electronics/hardware experience at all, fuddling with LEDs, resistors etc. sounds hard/complicated to me.